 Everyone knows it’s hard to fall asleep when you’re riled up.
 When your heart is racing, your blood is pumping quickly and your mind is active and engaged, you’re bound to have a tough time settling down and falling into peaceful slumber.

-Unfortunately, in our “always-on” world of today, too many of us attempt to hop into bed immediately after doing something stimulating or stressful, which results in poor sleep.
+Unfortunately, in our “always-on” world of today, too many of us attempt to hop into bed immediately after doing something stimulating or stressful, which results in poor sleep or even can lead to sleep disorders.
 In order to potentially alleviate your bedtime woes, and subsequently reduce stress during the day, you must take time each night to relax and unwind.

 Relaxation may be the key to solving insomnia